RobertoPrevato/jekyll-now/_posts/2018-01-13-Upgrading-Azure-Storage-Python-SDK-to-support-asyncio.md

 Of course a better solution would be to disable these extra headers in `aiohttp`, but this workaround is sufficient for the time being.

 **Eureka!** In a couple of hours I managed to integrate `asyncio` in five functions and it wasn't really hard.
-With a small effort, I could help Python community by completing an alternative Python SDK for Azure Storage, supporting `asyncio`; and I am willing to do so.
-While Microsoft wouldn't accept pull requests on this matter, since they need to support Python 2, an edited fork in GitHub could be easily installed using `pip` and provided `setup.py` files, and it doesn't look impossible to maintain it.
+With a small effort, I could help Python community by completing an alternative Python SDK for Azure Storage, supporting asynchronous calls; and I am willing to do so.
+An fork in GitHub could be easily installed by others, simply cloning the repository and installing the dependency from file system, and it doesn't look impossible to maintain it.
 Azure Storage REST APIs are not going to change *that often*, hopefully.

 I am willing to help Python community using Azure. **Join me, if you will!**